- Download our Moving to Munich Guide (PDF)

 Cycling is another option for getting around and is the transport of choice for many of the city's residents, especially students.
 It's an environmentally friendly and healthy way to get around, and you won't have to pay parking fees.

 Most residents cycle or use public transport rather than drive.
-If you choose to drive in Munich, you'll find that cars are fairly expensive, even though petrol prices are reasonable.
-Car insurance can also be quite high, and parking is often difficult to find, so costs can add up.
+If you choose to drive in Munich, you’ll find that cars are fairly expensive, even though petrol prices are reasonable.
+Car insurance can also be relatively high, and parking is often difficult to find, so costs can add up.

 Cost of groceries in Munich

-You can expect groceries in Munich to cost around the same as they would in most European cities, but if you're from North America, you're likely to find food products cost slightly more than you are used to.
-The cost of entertainment and eating out depends on your personal preferences, but it can be fairly pricey.
+You can expect groceries in Munich to cost around the same as they would in most European cities, but if you’re from North America, you’re likely to find food products cost slightly more than you are used to.

 Cost of entertainment and eating out in Munich